45 Facts You Never Knew About America’s First Ladies

 Edith Wilson was an avid motorist

 A direct descendant of Pocahontas, Mrs. Woodrow Wilson inherited her ancestor’s adventurous flair.
 Before marrying Woodrow, the independent First Lady bought her own car and was often seen driving around Washington, D.C.
+Check out these unlikely jobs U.S. presidents held after leaving the White House.

 Florence Harding mixed a mean cocktail